microsoft/azuredevopslabs/labs/tfs/storyboarding/readme.md

 software evolves – get rich, actionable feedback from users of your software which can help shape what you deliver.

 ## Prerequisites

-In order to complete this lab you will need the Visual Studio 2017 virtual machine provided by Microsoft.
-For more information on acquiring and using this virtual machine, please see [this blog post](http://aka.ms/almvm).
+In order to complete this lab you will need the Microsoft Visual Studio 2017 ALM virtual machine provided by Microsoft.
+For more information on acquiring and using this virtual machine, please see [this  post](http://aka.ms/almvm).

-    Estimated time to complete this lab: **60 minutes**.

 ## Exercise 1: Introduction to Storyboarding

 In this exercise, you will learn how to use the PowerPoint storyboarding add-in to create application storyboards.
 This will be accomplished by examining an existing storyboard file and by adding in some additional storyboard slides to address an additional user story.